mslabek/cinema-tickets-api/README.md

 1. No authentication or external payment processing mechanism is required
 2. One reservation can concern tickets for seats from only one screening
 3. There doesn't need to be another way to pay for the tickets that through payment for the whole reservation
+4. I assume that in the point 2. of the Business scenario in the specification a given time interval refers to the beginning of the screening, not to the beginning and end - current endpoint bases on two values: begins-before and begins-after.
+If this is an incorrect assumption the controller and lower layers are constructed in a way that adding another implementation would not be a problem.